Jeremy-Perras/Minishell-42/README.md

 * [How does is work ?](#how-does-is-work-)

 ### What is Minishell ?
- Minishell is a group project at 42 github ofmy teammate : https://github.com/dhaliti/Minishell42.
+ Minishell is a group project at 42 github of my [teammate](https://github.com/dhaliti/Minishell42).
 The purpose is to learn how the shell works (man bash).
 The programm must handle all basic bash features as pipe, fork, and user input management.

  ### What is in it ?
  You will need to parse the input of the user then execute the command.